Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/getting-started/basic-concepts.md

 If a **Layered Character** is used, the shader combines all layers into the final rendered character.

 [Read More → Character Usage](xref:character-usage)

 ---

+## Built-in Characters
+Named **BlazerTech Layered Characters**, they are included with the **BlazerTech Character Management System**.
+However they can also be bought separately at a discounted price.

+They are Modular characters made of 4 different layers.
+Layers include:
+1. Body
+2. Outfit
+3. Hairstyle
+4. Accessory

+A Layered Character Type for these characters is already included and fully setup.
+They are ready to be used in any project.

+Additionally a Unified Character Type is setup with a set of pre-made characters made by combining various layer options.

+---